 Welcome!
 I am an Assistant Professor in the Hobby School of Public Affairs at the University of Houston.
 I completed my PhD in Political Science and MA in Statistics at Rice University.
 I also hold an MA in American Studies, with a focus on African American History and Culture, from Doshisha University.
 In 2022-2023, I was Guarini Dean’s Fellow in the Politics of Race and Ethnicity at Dartmouth College.
+In 2026-2027, I serve as the Chair of the Representation and Electoral Systems Organized Section at APSA.

 Email: atsusaka@uh.edu